 - Project Leadership

-- Royrickers Cook, Vice President of University Outreach and Associate Provost
+- Royrickers Cook, Vice President for University Outreach and Associate Provost

 - Paul Brown, Associate Director, Alabama Cooperative Extension System

-- Hollie Cost, Assistant Vice President of University Outreach and Public Service
+- Hollie Cost, Assistant Vice President for University Outreach and Public Service

-- Tim Moore, Associate Dean for Research, Pharmacy
+- Tim Moore, Interim Dean for the Harrison College of Pharmacy

 - Rachel Snoddy, Chambers County Extension Coordinator